bozekry/LanguageIdentifier-App/README.md

 <p style="font-size: 20px;">I used a Naive Bayes classifier to train a model on the bag-of-words representation of the dataset.
 The classifier is a probabilistic model that calculates the probability of a text belonging to each of the 17 languages, based on its bag-of-words representation.
 I used the scikit-learn library to implement the Naive Bayes classifier.</p>
+<h1 style="font-size: 36px;">Deploy model using streamlit library</h1>

+<p style="font-size: 20px;">The project is deployed using Streamlit, a Python library that allows you to create interactive web apps.
+Users can input text and the model will predict the language of the text.
+The web app is easy to use and provides a user-friendly interface for language identification.</p>
 <h1 style="font-size: 36px;">Usage</h1>

 <p style="font-size: 20px;">To use the language identifier, you can download pkl file and python file then write in your terminal (streamlit run LanguageIdentifier.py) in your local machine and provide a text file as input.
 The script will output the predicted language for the text.</p>